NicoloAlbanese/awesome-ocr/Privacy_Policy.md

 <img src="https://github.com/NicoloAlbanese/awesome-ocr/blob/main/img/consent_request.png" width="600">

 The processing involves extracting text present in input images.
 The text can be exported by the user from the app to the clipboard.

-The app does not store the text identified in input images.
+The app processes the data in an ephemeral manner.
+Processing data “ephemerally” means accessing and using it while the data is only stored in memory and retained for no longer than necessary to service the specific request in real-time.
+The extracted text is not saved or persisted by the app.

 For any question or vulnerability that may have been inadvertently caused by me, please send me an email and I will surely try to fix it/help you.